 The game begins with a peg (or marble) at every hole except one, called the starting vacancy.
 The player then jumps one peg over another into an empty hole on the board, removing the peg that was jumped over.
 The game ends when no jump is possible, and the goal is to finish at a one peg position.
-If the starting vacancy and the ending hole happen to be the same hole, then we call this a complement problem3.
+If the starting vacancy and the ending hole happen to be the same hole, then we call this a complement problem2.
 For example, a popular T_5 puzzle is to start with one peg missing in the top corner, and try to finish with one peg in the same corner, the a1-complement problem.
 We will use the term move for one or more consecutive jumps by the same peg.
-To denote a jump, we will list the starting and ending coordinates separated by a dash, i.e. a1-a3.
+To denote a jump, we will list the starting and ending coordinates separated by a dash, i.e., a1-a3.
 When the same peg makes two or more jumps in a single move, instead of listing each jump separately (a1-a3, a3-c3, c3-a1) we will combine them by writing a1-a3-c3-a1.

-This puzzle is a variant of square lattice solitaire, generally played on a 33-hole cross-shaped board [13].
+This puzzle is a variant of square lattice solitaire, generally played on a 33-hole crossshaped board [13].
 Both puzzles have the same jumping rules, with the 33-hole board formed from a square lattice of holes, while triangular solitaire is played on a triangular (or hexagonal) lattice of holes.
 Square lattice solitaire has a 300 year history, but the origins of triangular solitaire are more obscure.
-Triangular solitaire was popularized by a 1966 Martin Gardner column [3], where he considered the game played using a triangular array of pennies on a table.
-However, an 1891 patent [2] indicates that triangular solitaire is quite a bit older4.
-The first mathematical analysis of the game appeared in 1973 [6].
+Triangular solitaire was popularized by a 1966 Martin Gardner column [2], where he considered the game played using a triangular array of pennies on a table.
+However, an 1891 patent [1] indicates that triangular solitaire is quite a bit older3.
+Hentzel [3] published the first mathematical analysis of the game in 1973.

-2. Theory of the Game
+2 Theory of the Game

-In square lattice solitaire, it is never possible to finish with one peg at any hole5.
-The set of finishing holes is restricted by the so-called rule of three [5], which states that the x-coordinates of possible finishing holes differ by a multiple of 3 (and similarly for the y-coordinates).
-The analog of this theory for triangular solitaire was given by Hentzel [6] in 1973.
-Generally, this theory is developed using an elegant group-theoretic argument [5, 6, 9].
+In square lattice solitaire, the set of finishing holes is restricted by the so-called rule of three [4], which states that the x-coordinates of possible finishing holes differ by a multiple of 3 (and similarly for the y-coordinates).
+The analog of this theory for triangular solitaire was given by Hentzel [3] in 1973.
+Generally, this theory is developed using an elegant group-theoretic argument [3, 4, 10].
 We will use a simpler parity argument to prove our results.

-2To convert from skew coordinates to the alphanumeric notation, map the x-skew coordinate to the alphabet $(0 \to a, 1 \to b, \ldots)$ and concatenate with the y-skew coordinate plus one.
+1To convert from skew coordinates to the alphanumeric notation, map the x-skew coordinate to the alphabet $(0 \rightarrow a, 1 \rightarrow b, ...)$ and concatenate with the y-skew coordinate plus one.

-3This type of problem has also been called a "reversal" [5].
+2This type of problem has also been called a "reversal" [4].

-4This patent is for a 16-hole board on a triangular lattice, but it is not a triangular board.
+3This patent is for a 16-hole board on a triangular lattice, but it is not a triangular board.